natebrennand/cpp_collections/TUTORIAL.md

 ## Creating Collections

+(We can assume that we are using namespace `std` for all examples.)

 The Collection is used to represent a finite list which allows a number of functions outside of STL to be called on it.

-To create a Collection, use the *auto* keyword and create an empty collection.
+To create a Collection, use the *auto* keyword for the type and create an empty collection.

 ```cpp
 auto empty_collection = Collection<int>();
 ```

 With this empty collection we have a number of member functions.
 Let's call the `size()` method.